Now seems a great time to develop or revisit your brand’s ladder.

 Attributes are self-explanatory as the features of the product.
 Functional benefits are why you’re differentiated in the market (or your unique selling proposition).
 Emotional benefits provide customers with a sense of purpose, while social benefits relate to the stature customers possess in the eyes of their social circle.

 Attributes can easily be copied, leading to consumer switching often based on convenience or price.
-Moving into the benefits are where consumers begin to build loyalty – the golden ticket of marketing.
+Moving into the benefits is where consumers begin to build loyalty – the golden ticket of marketing.

 How to Ladder Your Brand